Nathan James: Creepshow at The Cob Gallery

 The progression in Nathan James’ work is worthy of acknowledgement.
 Ideas examined in past works have matured and intensified and have been further contextualised.
 This is a collection intended to make the viewer uncomfortable and it is successful.
 The underlying ideas have been probed by many artists, but Creepshow is fruitful in its attempts to unnerve, provoke and captivate.
 Guaranteed you will never look at Mickey Mouse’s gloves in the same way again.

-Nathan James: Creepshow is at The Cob Gallery until 7th April 2013.
-For further information click here.
+Nathan James: Creepshow is at the Cob Gallery until 7th April 2013.
+For further information visit the gallery’s website here.